deeptools/deepTools/docs/content/list_of_tools.rst

 deepTools overview
 ==================

-Here, you will find all the options available for the command line (almost all of them are also available in Galaxy, perhaps named slightly different).
+Here, you will find all command line options.
+They are also available in Galaxy (in a few cases with minor updates to their naming where needed).

 You can always see all available command-line options via --help: